Jordan–Saudi Arabia border

 A map of Jordan with Saudi Arabia to the south-east; the large triangle of land in Saudi Arabia that points towards the Dead Sea is apocryphally known as "Winston's Hiccup".

-The Jordan–Saudi Arabia border is 731 km (454 mi) in length and runs from the Gulf of Aqaba in the south-west to the tripoint with Iraq in the north-east.
+The Jordan–Saudi Arabia border is 731km (454mi) in length and runs from the Gulf of Aqaba in the south-west to the tripoint with Iraq in the north-east.

 Description

 The border starts in the south-west at Gulf of Aqaba, and then consists of nine straight lines that proceed broadly north-eastwards to the Iraqi tripoint.
-The abruptly concave section of the boundary in the north is apocryphally named "Winston's Hiccup", also referred to as "Churchill's Sneeze" (Arabic: حازوقة وينستون).
+The abruptly concave section of the boundary in the north is apocryphally named "Winston's Hiccup" (Arabic: حازوقة وينستون), also referred to as "Churchill's Sneeze."

 History

 At the start of the 20th century, the Ottoman Empire controlled what is now Jordan, with the interior regions further south consisting of loosely organised Arab groupings, occasionally forming emirates, most prominent of which was the Emirate of Nejd and Hasa ruled by the al-Saud family.
 During the First World War an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from most of the Middle East.

 In the period following this, Ibn Saud managed to expand his kingdom considerably, eventually proclaiming the Kingdom of Saudi Arabia in 1932.

 As a result of the secret 1916 Anglo-French Sykes–Picot Agreement, Britain gained control of the southern half of the Ottoman Syria Vilayet, with the north going to France (as the Mandate of Syria).
-The southern half of the vilayet (roughly equivalent to modern western Jordan) was contested between Britain, the newly formed Arab Kingdom of Syria, the Kingdom of Hejaz, and the Zionists in the Mandatory Palestine, resulting in a confused period in which the region was essentially an ungoverned space.
+The southern half of the vilayet (roughly equivalent to modern western Jordan) was contested between Britain, the newly formed Arab Kingdom of Syria, the Kingdom of Hejaz, and the Jews in Mandatory Palestine, resulting in a confused period in which the region was essentially an ungoverned space.

 Eventually, in 1921, Britain declared a mandate over the region, creating the Emirate of Transjordan, under the semi-autonomous rule of Emir (and future King) Abdullah I.